 We have conducted in the past and are currently conducting preclinical trials in the United States, Canada and China and contract with third-party suppliers in the United States, China and Denmark.
 Accordingly, we are subject to risks associated with doing business globally, including commercial, political, and financial risks.
 In addition, we are subject to potential disruption caused by military conflicts; potentially unstable governments or legal systems; civil or political upheaval or unrest; local labor policies and conditions; possible expropriation, nationalization, or confiscation of assets; problems with repatriation of foreign earnings; economic or trade sanctions; closure of markets to imports; anti-American sentiment; terrorism or other types of violence in or outside the United States; health pandemics; and a significant reduction in global travel.
+The COVID-19 pandemic could disrupt the ability of our third-party service providers, including WuXi AppTec (Hong Kong) Limited, or WuXi AppTec, which conducts certain preclinical studies of our drug candidates in China pursuant to a services agreement we entered into in 2016, to provide us with services that are critical to the development of our drug candidates.
+For example, in February 2020, WuXi AppTec was required to shut down its facilities located in Wuhan, China, where WuXi AppTec conducts medicinal chemistry research services for us in response to governmental orders.
 Our success will depend, in part, on our ability to overcome the challenges we encounter with respect to these risks and other factors affecting U.S. companies with global operations.
 If our global clinical trials or foreign third-party suppliers were to experience significant disruption due to these risks or for other reasons, it could have a material adverse effect on our business, financial condition, results of operations and prospects.

 We face significant competition in an environment of rapid technological and scientific change, and our drug candidates, if approved, will face significant competition and our failure to effectively compete may prevent us from achieving significant market penetration.
-Most of our competitors have significantly greater resources than we do and we may not be able to successfully compete.
+Most of our competitors have significantly greater resources than we do, and we may not be able to successfully compete.